Lithuania to turn migrants crossing in from Belarus away

 Some 4,026 migrants, most of them from Iraq, crossed from Belarus into Lithuania, a EU and NATO nation of slightly less than 3 million, this year.

-On Monday, EU officials pledged millions of euros to help Lithuania tackle the migrant crisis.
+On Monday, EU officials pledged millions of euros to help Lithuania tackle its migrant crisis.